 All product technical values quoted in this product presenter are supported by laboratory testing from our own and independent ceramic test houses.
-Johnson Tiles are British Standard registered and all our own and independent ceramic test houses.
-Johnsor products conform to the standards set in BS EN 14411.
+Johnson Tiles are British Standard registered and all products conform to the standards set in BS EN 14411.

-For the reassurance of single-source supply, Johnson Tiles offers a free of charge NBS M40 specification writing service featuring the Norcros Adhesives range of tile fixing products.
-To find out more or for any questions or queries relating to any tile related technical information featured in this overview, please contact our technical advice helpline on +44 (0) 1782 524 I II or email ddunlop@johnson-tiles.com The colours shown in this range overview download are as accurate as printing processes will allow.
-Please refer to actual product samples before specifying.
-Every effort has been made to ensure the accuracy of the information given.
+For the reassurance of single-source supply.
+Johnson Tiles offers a free of charge NBS M40 specification writing service featuring a range of tile fixing products.
+To find out more or for any questions or queries relating to any tile related technical information featured in this sample wallet, please contact our Technical Advice Helpline on +44 (0)1782 524 III or email ddunlop@johnson-tiles.com

+The colours shown in this sample wallet and attached booklet are as accurate as printing processes will allow.
+Please refer to actual product samples before specifying Every effort has been made to ensure the accuracy of the information given.

-® Johnson Tiles, Johnson, Absolute and Material Lab are registered trademarks and together with Kerastar and product names are the trademarks of H&R Johnson Tiles Limited and licensed to Norcros Group (Holdings) Limited trading as Johnson Tiles. @ 2023 Johnson Tiles.
+® Johnson Tiles, Johnson, Absolute and Material Lab are registered trademarks and together with Kerastar and product names are the trademarks of H&R Johnson Tiles Limited and licensed to Norcros Group (Holdings) Limited trading as Johnson Tiles. © 2024 Johnson Tiles.
 All rights reserved.